 He invited participants to submit strategies in the form of computer programs, then played the programs against each other and kept score.
 Specifically, they played the iterated version of PD, in which the agents play multiple rounds against the same opponent, so their decisions can be based on history.

-Across many tournaments, with many variations in the rules, one strategy that consistently did well, and often won, was called “tit for tat", or TFT.
+In Axelrod’s tournaments, a simple strategy that did surprisingly well was called “tit for tat", or TFT.
 TFT always cooperates during the first round of an iterated match; after that, it copies whatever the opponent did during the previous round.
 If the opponent keeps cooperating, TFT keeps cooperating.
 If the opponent defects at any point, TFT defects in the next round.
 But if the opponent goes back to cooperating, so does TFT.

 Looking at the strategies that did well in these tournaments, Alexrod identified the characteristics they tended to share: